 cross-origin resource sharing (CORS) - standard allowing a web browser and server to accept requests across domains.
 Without CORS, browsers may not allow cross-site requests because they could be malicious.

 latitude - the distance of a point north or south of the equator.
-In Jawg Places, latitudes are expressed in decimal degrees.
+In Pelias, latitudes are expressed in decimal degrees.

 longitude - the distance of a point east or west.
-In Jawg Places, longitudes are in relation to the Prime Meridian and expressed in decimal degrees.
+In Pelias, longitudes are in relation to the Prime Meridian and expressed in decimal degrees.